PDF Template Editor

 #### Assign variable

-Select the placeholder and click the gear icon.
+Select the Placeholder and click the gear icon.
 Provide a variable name (e.g., `firstName`).

 {% endstep %}